department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 Only the insured may apply for accelerated benefits.
 No one may apply on their behalf.
 In the case of a terminally ill spouse, only the insured may apply.
 Use the application form for the type of coverage you have:

-- **If you’re an SGLI or VGLI policyholder**, fill out VA Form SGLV 8284 (Claim for Accelerated Benefits).
-If you’re still on active duty, your service branch must also fill out part of the form.
+**If you’re an SGLI or VGLI policyholder**, fill out VA Form SGLV 8284 (Claim for Accelerated Benefits).
 [Download VA Form SGLV 8284](http://benefits.va.gov/INSURANCE/forms/8284.htm).

-- **If you’re covered under Family SGLI**, fill out VA Form SGLV 8284A (Claim for Accelerated Benefits).
-[Download VA Form SGLV 8284A](http://benefits.va.gov/INSURANCE/forms/8284A.htm).

-You’ll need to fill out 1 part of the application, and your doctor will need to fill out another part of the application.
+- If you’re still on active duty or you're a Reservist, your service branch must also fill out part of the form.

-Send the completed form to:
+- If you're a Veteran, send the completed form to:

 <dl class="va-address-block">
-<dd>Office of Servicemembers' Group Life Insurance</dd>
-<dd>80 Livingston Avenue</dd>
-<dd>Roseland, NJ 07068-1733</dd>
+<dd>The Prudential Insurance Company of America</dd>
+<dd>PO Box 70173</dd>
+<dd>Philadelphia, PA 19176-0173</dd>
 </dl>

+Or, fax the form to 877-832-4943.

+**If you’re covered under Family SGLI**, fill out VA Form SGLV 8284A (Claim for Accelerated Benefits).
+[Download VA Form SGLV 8284A](http://benefits.va.gov/INSURANCE/forms/8284A.htm).

+You’ll need to fill out one part of the application, and your doctor will need to fill out another part of the application.

 We pay the remaining amount of the face value of the insurance policy to your designated beneficiary or beneficiaries (the people you’ve picked to get the money from your policy) upon your death.
 In the case of a terminally ill spouse, we pay the rest of the insurance policy to you upon your spouse's death.